ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 [^status]

-[^status]: This revision applies a major restructuring to the document, reduces redundancy, and clarifies the illustration of some of the concepts used throughout the document.
+[^status]: This revision applies a major restructuring to the document, reduces redundancy, and clarifies some of the concepts that are used throughout the document.

 --- middle